STRIDES/NIHCloudLabAWS/tutorials/README.md

 ## **RNAseq** <a name="RNA"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.
 - You can run this [Nextflow tutorial](https://nf-co.re/rnaseq/3.7) for RNAseq a variety of ways on AWS.
-Following the instructions outlined above, you could use EC2 or SageMaker.
+Following the instructions outlined above, you could use EC2, the Amazon Genomics CLI (in the near future) or SageMaker.
 - For a notebook version of a complete RNAseq pipeline from Fastq to Salmon quantification from [the University of Maine INBRE](https://github.com/MaineINBRE/rnaseq-myco-tutorial) use this [Notebook](rnaseq-myco-tutorial-main).

 ## **Single Cell RNAseq** <a name="sc"></a>